-Students must be at school no later than the warning bell at 8:45am.
+Students must be at school no later than 8.40am.
 Note that some senior extension classes may begin at 7:30am.
 Teacher supervision before school is indirect supervision from 8.30am.
 Accidents or injury before school are extremely rare, however, teachers are available if help is needed.
-Any student with a concern before school should see a Deputy Principal or one of the Head Teachers.
+Any student with a concern before school should see the Head Teacher on duty.